KeenMate/training/C#/Console/001-ColoredConsole/readme.md

 ### Description

-User will imput an year from which display dates in format (day.month) for 5 years backward and 5 years forward.
+User will input an year from which display dates in format (day.month) for 5 years backward and 5 years forward.
 Under last day of each year display a line.
 If there will be a leap-year then write it yellow colored.
 Every leap-year February will be blue.

-* Spring motnhs will be Green
+* Spring months will be Green
 * Summer months will be Red
 * Fall motnhs will be Purple
 * Winter motnhs will be DarkBlue

 ### Technical details